ppy/osu-wiki/wiki/Tournaments/TCT/v1/en.md

 # Taiko 2v2 Converted Maps Tourney

-The **Taiko 2v2 Converted Maps Tourney** (***TCT***) was a double-elimination 2v2 osu!taiko tournament hosted by ::{ flag=CL }:: [Aisha](https://osu.ppy.sh/users/2192669).
+The **Taiko 2v2 Converted Maps Tourney** (***TCT***) was a double-elimination 2v2 osu!taiko tournament hosted by ::{ flag=CL }:: ::Aisha::{ user=2192669 }.
 The tournament featured a variety of maps converted from the osu! game mode in its mappools.
 It was the first instalment of the Taiko Convert Tournament.

 ## Tournament schedule